 Book-keeping means the activity of keeping records of the financial affairs of a business.
 Proper accounting records are the stepping stones for every venture.
 It helps the owner, the management and those charged with governance to know the overall profitability and the cash flows of the enterprise and thus take timely action to mitigate the probable future losses.
 Also, non-maintenance of proper books of accounts highly increases the risk of fraud in the enterprise, thus causing heavy losses to the stakeholders.

-Further, as per the provisions of Income Tax Act, 1961, it becomes mandatory to maintain books of accounts if any of the following 2 conditions get satisfied:
+Further, as per the provisions of Income Tax Act, 1961, is any of the following 2 conditions get satisfied, it becomes mandatory to maintain books of accounts:

 However, all Companies and LLPs shall mandatorily need to maintain books of accounts.

 Proper book-keeping ensures proper payment of taxes and other statutory dues to the Government.